HyperGAN/HyperGAN/README.md

 ### Projections

-This encoder takes a random uniform value and outputs it as many possible types.
+This distribution takes a random uniform value and outputs it as many possible types.
 The primary idea is that you are able to query Z as a random uniform distribution, even if the gan is using a spherical representation.

 Some projection types are listed below.